Isaac-Ndirangu-Muturi-749/Quick-Eats-and-Drinks/README.md

 ## Project Overview

-Quick Eats & Drinks provides a user-friendly interface for managing food and drink orders.
+Quick Eats & Drinks Store provides a user-friendly interface for managing food and drink orders.
 Users can view products by category, place orders, and track their order history.
 Administrators have access to a dashboard where they can add, edit, or delete products and product groups.

 ## Features